 What is CRAR?

-CRAR - Commercial Rent Arrears Recovery - replaces the Common Law remedy of distress or distraint on 6th April 2014.
+CRAR - Commercial Rent Arrears Recovery - replaced the Common Law remedy of distress or distraint on 6th April 2014.

 There will have to be a written lease in place to use CRAR.
 It must be possible to calculate the rent due with certainty and it must be for a minimum amount.

-Unlike under distraint, only Certificated Enforcement Agents (previously known as certificated bailiffs) are permitted to seize goods, not the landlord.
-This video provides more information:
+Unlike under distraint, only Certificated Enforcement Agents (previously known as certificated bailiffs) are permitted to take control of goods, not the landlord.

 Do you provide process serving?